Viral pneumonia is inflammation (irritation and swelling) of the lungs due to infection with a virus.

 - Get a lot of rest.
 Have someone else do chores.

 Most cases of viral pneumonia are mild and get better without treatment within 1 to 3 weeks.
 Some cases are more serious and require a hospital stay.

 failure, liver failure, and heart failure.
 Sometimes, bacterial infections occur during or just after viral pneumonia, which may lead to more serious forms of pneumonia.

-Don't smoke.
+Do not smoke.
 Tobacco damages your lungs' ability to ward off infection.

 Vaccines may help prevent pneumonia in children, the elderly, and people with diabetes, asthma, emphysema